Major economic legislations to be considered during Budget Session

-New Delhi, Jan 30 (IANS) The Centre has lined up an intensive legislative agenda with over 20 bills for the Budget Session of Parliament which began on January 29.
+New Delhi: The Centre has lined up an intensive legislative agenda with over 20 bills for the Budget Session of Parliament which began on January 29.

 A major portion of the legislative agenda would include introduction and passage of several economic bills that aim at carrying the reform agenda of the government.